-- A system [also called a closed system] is a quantity of matter of fixed identity.
-No mass can cross a system boundary. - A control volume [also called an open system] is a region in space chosen for study.
-Mass can cross a control surface (the surface of the control volume). - The fundamental conservation laws (conservation of mass, energy, etc.) apply directly to systems. - However, in most fluid mechanics problems, control volume analysis is preferred over system analysis (for the same reason that the Eulerian description is usually preferred over the Lagrangian description). - Therefore, we need to transform the conservation laws from a system to a control volume.
+- A system is a quantity of matter of fixed identity.
+No mass can cross a system boundary. - A control volume is a region in space chosen for study.
+Mass can cross a control surface (the surface of the control volume). - The fundamental conservation laws (conservation of mass, energy, and momentum) apply directly to systems. - However, in most fluid mechanics problems, control volume analysis is preferred over system analysis (for the same reason that the Eulerian description is usually preferred over the Lagrangian description). - Therefore, we need to transform the conservation laws from a system to a control volume.
 This is accomplished with the Reynolds transport theorem (RTT).